Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

-Since the approach in the current paper is purely algebraic, we are now able obtain a similar result in all characteristic and applicable for all Weil cohomology.
+The proofs of the results in \cite{BZ09,Basu-Toda} were topological and used the euclidean topology of real and complex varieties.
+Since the approach in the current paper is purely algebraic, we are now able obtain a similar result in all characteristics.
 The algebraic approach is also different in certain important technical details.
 Additionally, in order to make our result independent of the technical details which are inherent in any description of a computing machine (such as B-S-S or Turing machines) we state and prove our result in the non-uniform setting of circuits -- and reformulate Toda's theorem as a containment of two non-uniform complexity classes of \emph{constructible functions} instead.
 This does not affect the main mathematical content of the theorem, viz. a polynomially bounded reduction of the quantifier elimination problem in the theory of algebraically closed fields to the problem of computing the Poincar\'e polynomial of certain algebraic set built in terms of the given formula.
 As an added advantage, this lessens the burden on the reader unfamiliar with B-S-S machines.
-We prove the following inclusion.
+We prove the following inclusion, where the precise definitions of the complexity classes on both sides can be found in Section~\ref{subsec:complexity-classes} and should be thought of as the non-uniform, constructible function analogs of the classes appearing in Toda's original theorem.

 \begin{theorem*}[cf. Theorem~\ref{thm:Toda-algebraic}]

 \end{theorem*}